 A little of my backstory – I grew up in Connecticut in a nice little white picket fence town.
 I wrote my first song at age 6, an upbeat tune called “A Long Time Ago”.
 I was lucky to attend excellent public schools with unique and wonderful arts programs, where I was encouraged to be creative and to express myself.
 At age 14 I moved to Fort Lauderdale with my family, where I was introduced to open mics and folk music festivals.
 I found out that writing songs is not just for kids.
 A friend showed me 4 guitar chords, and at 15 I was hitting the open mic circuit.
 At 16 I joined a dedicated local band, Never Enough.
 We recorded an EP together but then grew apart.

 The following year I enorlled at Emerson University in Boston MA as a communications major, later transferring to Stetson University in Deland FL to pursue a business degree.
 Still feeling unclear about my direction, I moved to Chicago for a bit, taking a job as an assistant manager of a clothing store.
 One night in Chicago I went by myself to an open mic night and performed for the first time in years.
 It felt like being called home, and it was clear what I needed to do.
 I moved back to South Florida, started hitting open mics and sitting in with local bands, and six months later I was making my living making music and performing full-time.
 With over a decade in this “job”, I’ve learned a lot of interesting lessons, and still learning every day.
 Makes for plenty of lyric material!

-These days I’m living in Ft.
-Lauderdale, writing songs and performing, working with people I admire, and hopefully encouraging others to pursue their own passions and imaginations.
+These days I’m enjoying life in Ft.
+Lauderdale, traveling to some fantastic places, writing songs and performing, working with people I admire, and hopefully encouraging others to pursue their own passions and imaginations.